OliverOakley/project_two/README.md

 * worker-machine-1/2 - The two workers within the Swarm.
 They are connected to the Master, but contain little else.
 * nginx-machine - Balances the load between the master and worker machines.
 Contains the nginx.conf file.

-How these machines interact within the Swarm and the Network is neatly summarised by in this image (courtesy of Suner Suyleyman):
+How these machines interact within the Swarm and the Network is neatly summarised by this image (courtesy of Suner Syuleyman):

 ![networkoutline](https://i.gyazo.com/14f71366772d6355cd00e70cfeb6fb76.png)